 Department of Internal Medicine faculty members bear a major share of teaching medical and physician assistant students in the preclinical curriculum.
 During the first year, faculty members participate in MED:8121 Clinical and Professional Skills I and MED:8131 Clinical and Professional Skills II, as well as MED:8122 Medicine and Society I and MED:8132 Medicine and Society II.
 They also participate in teaching MED:8124 Mechanisms of Health and Disease I, MED:8133 Mechanisms of Health and Disease II, and MED:8134 Mechanisms of Health and Disease III.
 Departmental faculty members are key contributors in the third semester, instructing MED:8221 Clinical and Professional Skills III, MED:8222 Medicine and Society III, MED:8223 Mechanisms of Health and Disease IV, and keystone courses.

-During the core clinical clerkship year, the department's faculty members instruct students for six weeks in IM:8301 Inpatient Internal Medicine and for four weeks in IM:8302 Outpatient Internal Medicine at University of Iowa Hospitals and Clinics, Iowa River Landing, and the Iowa City VA Health Care System, or in hospitals of the Des Moines Area Medical Education Consortium.
-Students actively participate as members of an inpatient ward team and/or specialty consult services in IM:8301, and in IM:8302 they participate in the evaluation and management of patients at outpatient internal medicine clinics.
+During the core clinical clerkship year, the department's faculty members instruct students for ten weeks in IM:8310 Internal Medicine at University of Iowa Hospitals & Clinics, Iowa River Landing, and the VA Iowa City Health Care, or in hospitals of the Des Moines Area Medical Education Consortium.
+Students actively participate as members of an inpatient ward team and/or specialty consult services, and in the evaluation and management of patients at outpatient internal medicine clinics in IM:8310.

-During their advanced clerkship students may select a clinical experience to fit their own career goals from courses offered in general medicine, subspecialties, intensive care, and a subinternship program IM:8401 Subinternship in Internal Medicine.
+During their advanced clerkship students may select a clinical experience to fit their own career goals from courses offered in general medicine, subspecialties, intensive care, and a subinternship program IM:8401 Advanced Inpatient Subinternship in Internal Medicine.

 The department offers a three-year residency training program in internal medicine.
 In addition, most of the department's specialty divisions offer two- and three-year clinical and research fellowships, in which fellows develop special knowledge and skills relevant to their specialties.
 Fellows who hold doctoral degrees may be accepted to programs whose major focus is laboratory research.